Does Baking Soda Remove Moisture?

 Baking soda is not the only household ingredient you can use to eliminate moisture.
 Thus, don’t fret when baking soda is unavailable in your house.
 Since most dehumidifiers are expensive, you can try other remedies before you opt for store-bought products.

-Here are other reliable home staples to use in removing moisture in your house.
+Here are other reliable home staples to remove moisture in your house.

 • Rock salt